Mental Health Block Grant (MHBG)

 People are assigned to a behavioral health home after SMI designation.

-Outpatient providers in Maricopa county include:
+Outpatient providers for Maricopa County

-Outpatient providers in Pinal county include:
+Outpatient providers for Pinal County

-Residential treatment providers include:
+Residential treatment providers in Pinal or Maricopa counties

 *Providers who take part in assertive community treatment (ACT).
 This is a higher level of care that provides comprehensive local treatment to people with SMI.